zeThijs/SM-NMRiH-consolespam_filter/README.md

 Are you a server admin?
 Are you getting spammed with this kinda console errors?:
 <img src="firefox_dzVGho7zRo.png" data-canonical-src="firefox_dzVGho7zRo.png" width="500" height="150" />

-Perhaps you could use this.
+Then perhaps you could use this.

 Why this plugin?: